 Each hospital wants to improve their patient interactions.
 Both put patient surveys in place so that they can measure how they’re doing.
 But then they take different approaches to reach the goal.

-Why cash doesn’t always work
+Why cash doesn’t always work in incentive plans

 Hospital A puts a competition in place.
 The nurse who gets the best ratings in a month will get a $200 bonus.